Weather

 finished.
 I've already fixed two errors.

-I thought I ought to write something about weather as I researched things a bit
+I thought I ought to write something about weather because, as I researched

-as with diving and now hang gliding it is something I need to know
+things a bit for diving and now hang gliding, it is something I need to know

 about.